The emphasis should be on why we do a job.

 On Backlogs, Queues, Little’s Law, and Wait Times

-- Long queues are all bad, causing decreased motivation, poor quality, longer cycle times, higher variability (think Starbucks) and increased risk (Ref ).
+- Long queues are all bad, causing decreased motivation, poor quality, longer cycle times, higher variability (think Starbucks), and increased risk .

-- Your Product Backlog is not a queue, as items can leapfrog others for faster delivery, and you can always choose not to service everything in the backlog.
-(Neither of these work at Starbucks).
+- Your program and value stream backlogs are not queues, as items can leapfrog others for faster delivery, and you can always choose not to service everything in the backlog.
+(Note that neither of these work at Starbucks.)

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.